SFe-Team-was-taken/SFe/format-specification/section1.md

 The sections in this specification map to the E-mu Systems(r) Soundfont(r) 2.04 specification document.

-- Like the version 2.04 specification, section 1 and 2 gives introductory information about SFe.
+- Like the version 2.04 specification, section 1 and 2 gives introductory information about SFe64.

-- Sections 3-8 provide detailed information about the new third generation structure.
+- Sections 3-8 provide detailed information about the updates made to the SFe64 structure.

-- Section 9 shows the next generation synthesis engine, improved significantly from the engines that AWE32 and its relatives used.
+- Section 9 shows the synthesis engine.

-- Section 10 describes any error handling which is needed when opening SFe files.
+- Section 10 describes any error handling which is needed when opening SFe64 files.

-- Section 11 describes legacy ROM methods of storing an SFe32 file.
+- Section 11 describes legacy ROM methods of storing an SFe64 file.
 - Section 12 is a glossary of most terms in this draft specification.

 New sections may be added in the future, depending on if radical changes are made to the format.